-If students prefer electronic text or "etext" they should give the bibliographic information to Disability Services.
-Disability Services will obtain the required copies of the textbooks either directly from the publisher or request permission from the publisher to convert the print into electronic text and then save the text on CDs.
+- If students prefer electronic text or “e-text,” they should give the bibliographic information to Disability Services.
+Disability Services will obtain the required copies of the textbooks either directly from the publisher or request permission from the publisher to convert the print into electronic text and then save the text to Blackboard for the student to download.
 The student will then chose from the following options for accessing audio format: 1) Computer-generated voice read-back of text using a screen reader on his/her own computer.
-This option also provides visual cuing of text on a computer screen, 2) Computer-generated speech saved on CDs.
-This option will allow the student to hear the speech using a portable CD player.
+This option also provides visual cuing of text on a computer screen, 2) Computer-generated MP3’s saved to Blackboard.
+This option will allow the student to download the file and hear the speech using a MP3 player, iPod, etc.

-Defective materials: If for any reason a CD or assistive technology is defective, the student should contact the Coordinator immediately.
-The Coordinator will investigate the problems and suggest solutions as soon as possible.
+If for any reason any files or assistive technology are defective, the student should contact the coordinator immediately.
+The coordinator will investigate the problems and suggest solutions as soon as possible.

-Copyright issues: Because Disability Services does not have copyright clearance for books, they cannot distribute CDs to students unless they own a print copy of the material.
+Because Disability Services does not have copyright clearance for books, they cannot distribute book files to students unless they own a print copy of the material.
 Students who use electronic materials MUST sign a contract indicating that they own a print copy of the textbook, are using the materials in order to access their textbooks, and will NOT duplicate the materials in any way.
 Students also must sign the Alternate Format Agreement form before receiving materials.